-Using this technique, clearcut differences between the same and different distractor were obtained in the effects of varying frame size and size of the memory set on the number of correct responses and on evaluates ponse latency.
-To simplify a large number of results in a variety of participation conditions: in the different-distractor condition response appeared to be prograutomatic in that latency was short and varied little with episode (frame and memory set size).
-However, many errors were made originally when Make frame and memory set size were large and these droppped out only and Figradually with practice.
-By contrast, when same-distractors were used Weigelatency of response varied (linearly) according to episode (frame and Maximemory set size) indicating that processing demanded active search is a specific to the episode.
-Practice had little effect---however, subjects could eliminate or attenuate the influence of same-distractors when properly instructed or when they themselves adopted an appropriate response strategy (e.g., exhaustive vs self-terminating, i.e., speedy, scanning).
-In the same distractor, episode sensitive, condition, the position set of the distractor proved to be an important variable: when selfterminating scans were adopted they often eliminated certain positions from scan thus leading to error; when scanning was exhaustive, the posidetailed tions of the distractors had a sizeable influence on reaction time.
+Using this technique, clearcut differences between the same and different distractor were obtained in the effects of varying frame size and size of the memory set on the number of correct responses and on response latency.
+To simplify a large number of results in a variety of conditions; in the different-distractor condition, response appeared to be automatic in that latency was short and varied little with episode (frame and memory set size).
+However, many errors were made originally when frame and memory set size were large and these droppiped out only gradually with practice.
+By contrast, when same-distractors were used latency of response varied (linearly) according to episode (frame and memory set size) indicating that processing demanded active search specific to the episode.
+Practice had little effect-however, subjects could eliminate or attenuate the influence of same-distractors when properly instructed or when they themselves adopted an appropriate response strategy (e.g., exhaustive vs self-terminating, i.e., speedy, scanning).
+In the same-distractor, episode sensitive, condition, the position of the distractor proved to be an important variable: when selfterminating scans were adopted they often eliminated certain positions from scan thus leading to error; when scanning was exhaustive, the positions of the distractors had a sizeable influence on reaction time.
 No such position effects were obtained in the different-distractor conditions in which processing was automatic.
-An and the processing was automatic.